Execut3/CTF/Participated-CTF/2016/SharifCTF/Web3-oldpersian/README.md

 (Really!!!!. you kidding me.)
 Because of this timing i wasn't able to get the flag in right time, And got it after the competition was done.
 But cheers to all who joined this challenge.

-I really enjoyed it and didn't much mention time to other web challenges, CAUSE IT WAS A FUN CHALLENGE.
+I really enjoyed it and didn't look on other web challenges, CAUSE THIS WAS A FUN CHALLENGE.